cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 - SerializeElement(A): Maps an `Element` `A` to a unique byte array `buf` of fixed length `Ne`, and fails if the input is not a valid byte representation of an element of the group.
 This function can raise a SerializeError if serialization fails.
-  Optionally, a SerializeError MAY be raised if `A` is the identity element of the group.
   See {{ciphersuites}} for group-specific input validation steps.
 - DeserializeElement(buf): Attempts to map a byte array `buf` to an `Element` `A`, and fails if the input is not a valid byte representation of an element of the group.
 This function can raise a DeserializeError if deserialization fails.
-  Optionally, a SerializeError MAY be raised if `A` is the identity element of the group.
   See {{ciphersuites}} for group-specific input validation steps.
 - SerializeNonIdentityElement(A): Maps an `Element` `A` to a unique byte array `buf` of fixed length `Ne`, and fails if the input is not a valid byte representation of an element of